-Marketing, Manufacturing, Packaging & Labeling, Advertising
+Marketing, Manufacturing, Packaging & Labeling, Advertising: China

 A brief overview of the situation regarding marketing, manufacturing, packaging & labeling and advertising within Chinese pharma.
 Prepared in association with Fangda Partners, one of China’s most prestigious and well-regarded law firms.
 This is an extract from The Pharma Legal Handbook: China, which can be purchased here for USD 99.